-Knit fabric, especially single-knit jersey, is known for its characteristic curling or rolling at the fabric edges.
+Knit fabric, especially single-knit jersey used in t-shirts, is known for its characteristic curling or rolling at the fabric edges.

 Typically, jersey knit selvages roll toward the “wrong” side of the fabric, while cut edges curl toward the “right” side when the fabric is stretched.

 Not only do you have reduced cutting area when edges roll, but trying to sew and manipulate curling fabric decreases accuracy.

-How to Stop Knit Fabric from Curling and Rolling
+How to Stop Cut Fabric from Curling and Rolling

-While avoiding stretching your fabric and sewing soon after cutting minimize rolling in the first place, you will still encounter curled edges after prewash your knit fabric before sewing.
+While avoiding stretching your fabric and sewing soon after cutting minimizes rolling the most, you will still encounter curled edges if you prewash your knit fabric before sewing.

-Depending on how unruly your fabric is, some of these methods work better than others.
+Depending on how unruly your fabric is, some methods will work better than others.

 1. Use Pattern Weights